Prawitz's area theorem and the mixed Aharonov sequence: Introduction

 It is known that $U(f; z,w)$ and $U_f(z)$ also play an important role in the study of univalent analytic (meromorphic) functions and the universal Teichm\"uller space, see for example \cite{Ba}, \cite{Ha}, \cite{Sh-1}, \cite{Sh-2}, \cite{TT}.\end{remark}

-In this note, motivated by the work of Aharonov \cite{Ah} and by using the Prawitz's area theorem, we establish a new univalence criterion for the locally univalent analytic functions in the unit disk.
-The univalence criterion will be given in Section 2 and the proof of our main results will be presented in Section 3.
-In Section 4, we will give the final remarks and raise some questions.
+In this note, motivated by the Prawitz area theorem and the work of Aharonov \cite{Ah}, we introduce the mixed Aharonov sequence associated with a locally univalent analytic function, and use it to establish a new univalence criterion for the locally univalent analytic functions in the unit disk.
+The univalence criterion will be given in Section 2 and the proof of our first main results will be presented in Section 3.
+In Section 4, we will remark some new results on the (mixed) Aharonov sequence and raise some questions, in particular, we obtain a new inequality (see below (\ref{jia})) for the Aharonov sequence for the univalent functions with a quasiconformal extension.